Mcbryan11/Project/README.md

-This is a collection of my machine learning projects.
+This is a collection of my machine learning projects using Google Colab.